6 Ways to Onboard Customers to Your B2B eCommerce Portal

 Why is customer onboarding important?
 Numerous studies have shown that the first experience your customers have with your online service sets the tone for your entire relationship with them.
 In fact, successful onboarding can significantly increase customer profitability.
 This means that a poor and confusing customer onboarding experience has the potential to actually harm your business, whereas a smooth onboarding process will help lay the foundation for your business’s overall growth and sustainability.

 Effective customer onboarding is a great tool to boost both customer satisfaction and revenue.
 And though it may seem like a mountain of workload at the outset, we’ve compiled a few tips that will make the transition easy for your B2B customers.

 1. Start with a word.

-If you have recently switched to online eCommerce, it’s important to let your customers know about this new avenue for receiving their orders.
-So, go ahead and notify them using an introductory email.
+If you recently switched to online eCommerce, be sure to let your customers know about this new method for receiving their orders.
+So, go ahead, and notify them using an introductory email.
 Are you more of a people person?
-Then give your customers a call to share the exciting news, or instruct your sales reps to personally spread the word to them.
+Then give your customers a call to share the exciting news, or ask your sales reps to personally spread the word to them.

 2. Explain the process clearly.

 When you’re sharing your news with customers about your transition to online ordering, be sure to give them a thorough breakdown of the new ordering process before actually logging them in to your eCommerce portal.
 For example, let them know that you will be sending them a link to your online B2B store, along with their username and password, via email or text message.
 Then, remember to follow up on those messages with your customers to ensure they were received.

 One of the most effective and engaging ways to ensure a successful customer onboarding experience is to set up a demo of your online ordering portal with your customers.
 This demonstration can be performed by you or by your sales reps.